tino-michael/zeiterfassung/README.md

 run the script again with `--end`.
 The script with use the current time -- rounded to quarter hours -- for the time tracking.
 If you want to use another time, give it to the flag in form of `HH:MM`.
-If you want to change the date use either `--date YYYY-MM-DD` or any combination of `--year YYYY`, `--month MM`, `--day DD`.
+If you want to change the date, use either `--date YYYY-MM-DD` or any combination of `--year YYYY`, `--month MM`, `--day DD`.
 You can add a comment, change the length of your break or even declare the current entry a sub-day (and then go on and add more sub-days).

+You can delete a day by setting neither `--start` nor `--end`.

 ### Command Line Options
 ```